alihassancods/keylogger-python/README.md

-Here is a README.md file for your repository, based on the logic of main.py:

----

 # Keylogger Python

 A simple keylogger in Python that records keystrokes, saves them to a file, and sends the log as an email attachment using SendGrid.